Positively curved K\"ahler metrics on tube domains and their applications to optimal transport: Abstract

 \section{Abstract}

 In this article, we study a class of K\"ahler manifolds defined on tube domains in $\mathbb{C}^n$, and in particular those which have $O(n) \times \mathbb{R}^n$ symmetry.
 For these, we prove a uniqueness result showing that any such manifold which is complete and has non-negative orthogonal bisectional curvature ($n \geq 3$) or non-negative bisectional curvature ($n \geq 2$) is biholomorphically isometric to $\mathbb{C}^n$.

-We also consider another curvature tensor called the ``orthogonal anti-bisectional" curvature and find necessary and sufficient conditions for a complete $O(n)$-symmetric tube domain to have \textit{non-negative orthogonal anti-bisectional curvature.} We provide several examples of complete metrics which satisfy this condition.
-These examples are also of interest to optimal transport, as they can be used to generate new examples of cost functions which only depend on the Euclidean distance between points and satisfy the weak MTW condition.
-Finally, we discuss how the interplay between optimal transport and complex geometry can be used to define a ``synthetic" version of curvature bounds for K\"ahler manifolds whose associated potential is merely $C^3$.
+We also consider another curvature tensor called the \emph{orthogonal anti-bisectional curvature}.
+We find necessary and sufficient conditions for a complete $O(n)$-symmetric tube domain to have non-negative orthogonal anti-bisectional curvature and provide several examples of complete metrics which satisfy this condition.
+Finally, we discuss some applications of these spaces within optimal transport.
+In particular, we study ``synthetic" curvature bounds for non-smooth geometries and how they can be applied to the rough geometry induced by the Monge cost $c(x,y)=\|x-y\|$.